You are here: Home page > Home life > Energy-saving lamps

 Photo: A typical LED lamp (left) looks much more like an old incandescent lamp than its older CFL rival (right).

 Since compact fluorescent lamps started to become popular in the mid-1990s, better alternatives have emerged: LED lamps.
 They're even more energy efficient, last quite a bit longer, contain far fewer electronic components, and don't contain toxic mercury, though, for the moment at least, they can be more expensive to buy.
-Another big advantage is that they reach maximum brightness almost instantly, unlike CFLs, which take several minutes to "warm up."
+Another big advantage is that they reach maximum brightness instantly, unlike CFLs, which take several minutes to "warm up."
 LED lamps contain 10–20 or so low-power, low-voltage light-emitting diodes and some circuitry to make them work off the higher voltage of the domestic supply.
 Many have a frosted outer plastic case or "diffuser" to spread the bright, highly directional flashlight glare of their little LEDs into a warmer, fuzzier glow more suitable for home lighting.

 How LED lamps work